Nicole Pircio

 Nicole Pircio Nunes Duarte (born 24 July 2002) is a Brazilian rhythmic gymnast.
-She is the 2021 and 2022 Pan American group all-around champion and the 2019 Pan American Games 3 hoops + 4 clubs champion.
+She is a four-time (2021-2023, 2026) Pan American group all-around champion and the 2019 Pan American Games 3 hoops + 4 clubs champion.
 She won three gold medals at the 2018 South American Games and at the 2019 South American Championships, and she won four gold medals at the 2022 South American Championships.
 She represented Brazil at the 2020 Summer Olympics and finished twelfth in qualifications for the group all-around.

 Career

 2018

 Pircio began rhythmic gymnastics when she was ten years old and was invited to join the Brazilian national team in 2018.
 At the 2018 South American Games Pircio and her teammates swept the gold medals in the group all-around and both apparatus finals.
 She competed at the 2018 Pan American Championships where the Brazilian group won the gold medal in 5 balls and the bronze medals in the group all-around and 3 balls + 2 ropes.
 She then competed at the 2018 World Championships where the Brazilian group finished eighteenth in the all-around.